Browse the best Medicare Part D plans. Open enrollment. View plans & prices!

 · Be 65 years of age or older

 · Be disabled

 · Have end-stage renal disease

 These are qualifiers for Medicare Parts A and B, which you will need in order to receive Part D Medicare.
 Once you have been found eligible for Parts A and B, you must choose between Original Medicare or obtaining an MA plan.
 Choosing Original Medicare will mean that you have to pay for a monthly premium for prescription drug coverage.
 Meanwhile, choosing an MA plan may mean that Part D is already included in your plan.

 Plan D Medicare Coverage and CostsThe kind of Medicare Part D coverage and what you will have to pay can vary from plan to plan.
 All plans for Plan D Medicare are offered by private companies.
 Generally, Medicare Part D will cover self-administered drugs, which can be included in the drug formulary of your Medicare Part D insurance plan.
 Part D will also cover generic drugs which are copies of brand-name drugs that have been approved by the Food and Drug Administration (FDA).

 The coverage for the drug cost will depend on which tier these drugs land on in the prescription drug plan.
 For more Medicare Part D information, one of these plans may set up their drug plan in three tiers.
 The first tier may that lowest copayment and the lowest tier will typically have the most generic prescription drugs.
-The higher the tier, the higher the copayment and more well-know the brand.
-There may be cases where there are specialty tiers that have really high cost.
+The higher the tier, the higher the copayment and the more well-know the brand.
+There may be cases where there are specialty tiers that have a really high cost.
 In this case, you can file an exception to lower the copayment.